Want to know all the pro tips for traveling from Athens to Santorini?

-Otherwise, if you’re travelling to Santorini from Rafina, the distance from the airport to Rafina is about 15 minutes.
+Otherwise, if you’re traveling to Santorini from Rafina, the distance from the airport to Rafina is about 15 minutes.
 Expect to pay something between 25 € and 35 €.

 Taking a bus to Piraeus port is a much cheaper option.
 This is because the bus ticket will cost you just 6 €!

 Bus service from Athens airport to the Piraeus port is provided 24/7 all year round, including holidays.
 The bus serving the itinerary to Piraeus port is X96.
 It will get you to Piraeus in about 90 minutes.

 You can buy bus tickets at the info/ticket kiosks, which you’ll find between the Exits 4 and 5 at the airport.
 What’s more, the X96 bus has frequent routes, leaving every 30 minutes from the airport.

 Then taking a bus from the airport to Rafina is a good option.
 The bus to Rafina is leaving from a bus stop between Exit 2 and Exit 3 of the airport.
 The routes are frequent, as the bus departs from the airport approximately every one hour from 6.00 until 21.45.
 The best part is the bus ticket costs only 3 € and you can buy it from the bus driver.